HowProgrammingWorks/SelfAssessment/Skills/Async.md

   - Future
   - Deferred 🎓 known
   - Sync generator 🖐️ used
-  - Async Generator
+  - Async Generator 🎓 known
-  - Async Iterator
+  - Async Iterator 🎓 known
   - Event 🖐️ used
-  - Coroutine
+  - Coroutine 👂 heard
-  - Goroutine
+  - Goroutine 🖐️ used
   - Signal
   - Stream 🖐️ used
   - Chain of responsibility 🖐️ used